openrails/openrails/Source/Documentation/Manual/options.rst

 .. image:: images/options-audio.png

-Except for very slow computers, it is suggested that you leave the *MSTS Bin compatible sound* option checked and set the Sound detail level to 5.
+Except for very slow computers, it is suggested that you set the Sound detail level to 5.

 The *% sound volume* scroll button allows adjustment of the volume of OR sound.
 Default is 40.